kaimast/geni-lib3/docs/source/tutorials/federationquery.rst

 .. note::
   We will be using GENI AM API version 2 throughout this tutorial.
-Some API call names will be different if you elect to interact with aggregates using AM API version 3.
+Some API call names will be different if you elect to interact with aggregates using AM API version 3 in the future.

 * Lets start by getting an advertisement from a single aggregate::